How to garden organically

-When it comes to organic gardening, there are two main principles:
+When it comes to organic gardening and organic food growing, there are two main principles:

-- no use of chemical pesticides, fungicides, herbicides
+- avoiding use of chemical pesticides, fungicides, herbicides

 So how do you feed and protect your plants?

 Feeding plants is not the best approach.
-Feed your soil, bacteria and fungi instead of plants.
+Feed your soil microbiome, bacteria and fungi instead of plants.
 They will work in symbiotic relationship and plants will be healthier and more resilient to pests.
-Vegetables and fruit will also be more nutritious.
+Organic vegetables and fruit will also be more nutritious.

 Try to feed your soil with as much organic matter as possible.
 Learn to make homemade compost, use organic liquid feeds as seaweed, comfrey, nettle tea, molasses or slow release organic pellets as Grow It Bio that provide both nutrients and organic matter.